 To address this, we want to first define what we mean by "reputable" here: reputable in the email blocklist world primarily means that the blocklist is actively maintained.
 Essentially anyone can create a blocklist, and as a result they don't all stay maintained over the years.
 You may do an internet search on a sending IP and find that it's on a blocklist, but it's important to check that listing's website.
 An IP could be listed on a blocklist which has been dormant and unused for years.
 In these cases, it's unlikely that blocklist is being used for filtering by any existing mail servers.

 These are some commonly used and reputable blocklists:

 - Invaluement (ivmURI, ivmSIP, ivmSIP/24)

-If you find references to other blacklists in your email stats or have any concerns about a blacklisting issue, please reach out to Support!
+If you find references to other blocklists in your email stats or have any concerns about a blocklisting issue, please reach out to Support!

 Spam Traps and other issues with a poor-quality list

-Old, stale, or purchased lists often contain dormant email addresses turned into spam traps by blacklists and public ESPs.
-Hitting one or many spam traps on the same receiving domain is the quickest way to find your sending IPs or domain on a blacklist.
+Old, stale, or purchased lists often contain dormant email addresses turned into spam traps by blocklists and public ESPs.
+Hitting one or many spam traps on the same receiving domain is the quickest way to find your sending IPs or domain on a blocklist.